eldruin/ds323x-rs/README.md

 This driver is compatible with the DS3231 and DS3232 I2C devices and the DS3234 SPI device.

-### DS3231
+These devices are low-cost temperature-compensated crystal oscillator (TCXO) with a very accurate, temperature-compensated, integrated real-time clock (RTC) including 236/256 bytes of battery-backed SRAM, depending on the model.

-The DS3231 is a low-cost, extremely accurate I2C real-time clock (RTC) with an integrated temperature-compensated crystal oscillator (TCXO) and crystal.
+### DS3231 and DS3232 details

-The device incorporates a battery input, and maintains accurate timekeeping when main power to the device is interrupted.
-The integration of the crystal resonator enhances the long-term accuracy of the device as well as reduces the piece-part count in a manufacturing line.
+The devices incorporate a battery input, and maintain accurate timekeeping when main power to the devices is interrupted.
+The integration of the crystal resonator enhances the long-term accuracy of the devices as well as reduces the piece-part count in a manufacturing line.
-The DS3231 is available in commercial and industrial temperature ranges, and is offered in a 16-pin, 300-mil SO package.
+The devices are available in commercial and industrial temperature ranges, and are offered in a 16-pin, 300-mil SO package.

 The RTC maintains seconds, minutes, hours, day, date, month, and year information.
 The date at the end of the month is automatically adjusted for